-The Asian studies program provides an interdisciplinary opportunity for study and research focused on the variety of cultural regions of Asia, particularly South Asia and East Asia.
+The Asian Studies program provides an interdisciplinary minor in the study of a variety of cultural regions of Asia, particularly South Asia and East Asia.

 The program incorporates faculty and courses in a range of areas, including anthropology, art history, Asian languages, history, literature, political science, and religious studies.
 Courses also frequently address international and cross-cultural issues intersecting with Asia.

 Through courses and events, the Asian Studies program promotes awareness and expertise about the region and its connections throughout the world.

 Follow the Asian studies program on Twitter: @AsianStudiesUA

 The minor requires 18 hours of coursework, including two of the following four courses:

 - HY 113 (formerly HY 243) Asian Civilization to 1400